Rajnish Mehra: Education

-Mehra received his doctorate in Industrial Administration from Carnegie Mellon University (1978), a M.S. in Computer Science from Rice University (1974), a B.Tech in Electrical Engineering from the Indian Institute of Technology, Kanpur (1972).
-He spent a year studying Mathematics at St. Stephen's College, Delhi University (1966–67).
+Mehra received his doctorate in industrial administration from Carnegie Mellon University (1978), an M.S. in computer science from Rice University (1974), and a BTech in electrical engineering from the Indian Institute of Technology, Kanpur (1972).
+He spent a year studying mathematics at St. Stephen's College, Delhi University (1966–67).

 Career

 In 1976, he was appointed assistant professor at the School of Business, Queen's University in Kingston, Canada.
 He subsequently moved to the Columbia Business School in 1977, and in 1985 to the University of California, Santa Barbara, where he taught until 2010.
-He was department Chair from 2001-04.
-From 2012-2016 he held the Deutsche Bank Chair at the University of Luxembourg.
+He was department chair from 2001 to 2004.
+From 2012 to 2016 he held the Deutsche Bank Chair at the University of Luxembourg.

-His visiting appointments include MIT Sloan School of Management (1987–89 and 2004-5), The University of Chicago Booth School of Business (1995-2006) and non-resident senior fellow at the National Council of Applied Economic Research, New Delhi (2016–present).
+His visiting appointments include MIT Sloan School of Management (1987–89 and 2004–5), the University of Chicago Booth School of Business (1995–2006) and non-resident senior fellow at the National Council of Applied Economic Research, New Delhi (2016–present).

 He has been a consultant to the Fixed Income Group at Salomon Smith Barney and an advisor to Vega Asset Management.

-Main Research Contributions
+Main research contributions

-Recursive Equilibrium Theory
+Recursive equilibrium theory

-He is probably best known for his contributions to Recursive Competitive theory, an equilibrium concept widely used in modern dynamic macroeconomics, which he developed jointly with Edward C. Prescott.
+He is probably best known for his contributions to recursive competitive theory, an equilibrium concept widely used in modern dynamic macroeconomics, which he developed jointly with Edward C. Prescott.

-Determinants of the Equity Premium
+Determinants of the equity premium

-Another strand of his research focuses on understanding the determinants of the ‘equity premium’, the return earned by a diversified portfolio of stocks (such as the S&P 500) in excess of that earned by a risk free security such as a Treasury Bill.
+Another strand of his research focuses on understanding the determinants of the 'equity premium', the return earned by a diversified portfolio of stocks (such as the S&P 500) in excess of that earned by a risk-free security such as a Treasury Bill.
 In 1979 he and Edward C. Prescott observed that the real equity premium over the past 90 years in the US was 6.18%, an order of magnitude larger than that could be rationalized by neo-classical economic theory.
-They termed this the ‘Equity premium puzzle’.
+They termed this the 'equity premium puzzle'.
 Attempts to resolve the puzzle have become a major research impetus in both finance and macroeconomics over the past thirty years.